midonet/midonet/docs/neutron_translation.md

 the paths containing the 'mac_address' and 'vtep_address' pair of the remote mac entry.

+## L2GATEWAY

+### CREATE

+### UPDATE

+No action needs to be taken for VTEP router.

+Update of 'devices' field is supported for VLAN L2GW.

+Delete the VAB ports if the binding has been removed when comparing the old 'devices' and the new 'devices'.

+Create and bind new VAB ports if there are new items in 'devices', following the instruction in CREATE.

+### DELETE

+No action needs to be taken for VTEP router.

+Delete the VAB corresponding to the 'l2_gateway' object.
+It is assumed that Neutron prevents deletion of 'l2_gateway' if it has 'l2_gateway_connection' association.

 ## L2GATEWAYCONNECTION

 ### CREATE

+In 'l2_gateway_connection' object, get the 'l2_gateway' object.

+'l2_gateway' could be for either VTEP router or VLAN L2 gateway.
+To differentiate, check the 'type' of the 'gateway_device' object associated with 'l2_gateway'.

+ * 'router_vtep' -> VTEP Router GW
+ * 'network_vlan' -> VLAN GW

+To find the ID of the gateway device, take the first entry of the 'devices' field of 'l2_gateway'.
+There should only be one of item.
+In that object, the ID of the gateway device is stored in 'device_id' field.

 In the 'l2_gateway' object, there is 'devices' field which is a list of 'l2_gateway_device' objects.
 There should only be one element in this list.
 Take that device object and do the following:

+ * For VLAN L2 GATEWAY:
+   * Get the VAB using the 'resource_id' of the 'gateway_device' object.
+   * Create a port on the VAB with ID generated from the 'network_id' of 'l2_gateway_connection' object.
+Set 'vlan' of the port to 'segmentation_id' of 'l2_gateway_connection'.
+   * Create a port on the Midonet network that corresponds to the Neutron network ID specified in 'l2_gateway_connection', and link it to the VAB port created in the previous step.

+ * For VTEP ROUTER:
    * Create a MidoNet network port on the network matching 'network_id' provided in the top level 'l2_gateway_connection' object.
-Generate the port ID based on 'network_id' so it will be easy to retrieve it later.
+   * Generate the port ID based on 'network_id' so it will be easy to retrieve it later.
    * Fetch the gateway device object using the 'device_id' value of the device object.
    * Create a port on the router matching the value specified in 'resource_id', also derived from the 'network_id', set the VNI to 'segmentation_id' set in 'l2_gateway_connection' object.
    * Link the router and network ports

 For each 'remote_mac_entries' item in the gateway device object, do the
 following: